lejon/PartiallyCollapsedLDA/src/main/resources/configuration/Configuration-README.txt

 ## 	and then loops over these ratios for the rest of the iterations
 fixed_split_size_doc   = 0.2, 0.2, 0.2, 0.2, 1.0

-### Topic index building shemes: Decides which words to sample in Phi
+### Topic index building schemes: Decides which words to sample in Phi
 ## DeltaNTopicIndexBuilder: Samples the words that changes in the Z sampling
 topic_index_building_scheme = utils.randomscan.topic.DeltaNTopicIndexBuilder